 Patients with chronic laxative use can have colonic hyperpigmentation (melanosis coli).
 The abrupt discontinuation of laxatives has been associated with rapid weight gain (up to 5 kg in 24 hours) due to compensatory absorption of water by the colonic mucosa.
 Chronic laxative abuse alone may be sufficient reason to admit a patient with NI for medical stabilization, to manage fluid shifts after acute termination of laxatives and to prevent refeeding syndrome.

 Patients with bulimia nervosa may appear healthy and have entirely normal laboratory results despite repeated purging behaviors, yet still be at risk of sudden cardiac death.
 Consider admission for persistent and recurrent emesis alone (10 to 20 times a day), especially in the face of bradycardia or orthostatic hypotension.
 All individuals with bulimia nervosa and cardiac arrhythmia should be admitted until their cardiac abnormalities correct.
-In addition, patients with NI may have multiple vitamin deficiencies, with accompanying clinical manifestations (12).
+In addition, patients with NI may have multiple vitamin deficiencies, with accompanying Table 4 (12).

 It is very important to acknowledge the substantial overlap of psychiatric comorbidity in individuals with eating disorders.
 Major depression or dysthymia occurs in up to 50% to 75%, anxiety disorders in up to 60%, obsessive-compulsive disorder (OCD) in up to 40%, and alcohol or drug abuse in up to 27% (7).